Whether you’ve been dating all your life or you’re newly back on the scene, there’s no denying things have drastically changed in recent years.

 RSVP offers one of the most specific search capabilities of any site too, so you can look up members according to education or even eye colour – for those who know they have a “type”.

-Focusing on building real connections, Concha wants users to talk before they text.
-Meaning it's perfect for those who prefer face-to-face interaction but still want to online date.
+Concha focuses on building real connections, they want users to talk before they text.
+Meaning it’s perfect for those who prefer face-to-face interaction but still want to date online.

-"Once you've matched with a potential love interest, you'll be able to call them (at the right time), or send them a voice message," they explain.
+“Once you’ve matched with a potential love interest, you’ll be able to call them (at the right time), or send them a voice message.”